Goguryeo–Sui War: Battle of Salsu River

-When Sui army had reached Salsu (thought to be the present-day Chongchon River), Goguryeo charged the remaining Sui army.
-Eulji Mundeok defended fortresses against the Sui army and navy for several months and destroyed the Sui troops while retreating into Goguryeo territory.
-An attack at Salsu (Chongchon River) inflicted massive casualties on the Sui forces.
-When the Sui army had reached Salsu, Eulji Mundeok's force slaughtering them.
+When Sui army had reached Salsu (thought to be the present-day Chongchon River), Goguryeo charged at the remaining Sui army. Ŭlchi Mundŏk defended fortresses against the Sui army and navy for several months and attacked the Sui troops while retreating into Goguryeo territory.
+When the Sui army had reached Salsu, Ŭlchi Mundŏk's force slaughtered them.
 The historical text records that Sui soldiers had to run almost 200 km that day to escape death.
 The Battle of Salsu contributed to the massive overall casualty figure for Sui during the campaign.
-Emperor Yang crossed the Liao River to attack Goguryeo.
-Of the initial 305,000 men, only 2,700 returned.
+Out of the initial 305,000 men Emperor Yang crossed the Liao River with to attack Goguryeo, only 2,700 returned.

 Third Invasion in 613

 Emperor Yang invaded Liaodong again the following year (613), but was again obliged to retreat without success.
-While Emperor Yang was away, Yang Xuangan, the son of Emperor Yang's prime minister Yang Su, fomented rebellion against Emperor Yang.
+While Emperor Yang was away, Yang Xuangan, the son of Emperor Yang's prime minister Yang Su, began a rebellion against Emperor Yang.
 Fearing attack from two fronts, Emperor Yang was forced to retreat and use his army to put down Yang Xuangan's rebellion.

 Fourth Invasion in 614

 After crushing the revolt, Emperor Yang invaded Goguryeo again in 614.
-He managed to breach Goguryeo's first line of defence without capturing the frontier fortress, but he could not advance far beyond Liao River because of Goguryeo's constant attacks and obstruction to his supply lines.
+He managed to breach Goguryeo's first line of defences without capturing the frontier fortress, but he could not advance far beyond Liao River because of Goguryeo's constant attacks and obstruction to his supply lines.
 Yeongyang, seeing a chance to end the exhausting wars, offered peace and returned Yang Xuangan's associate Husi Zheng (斛斯政), who had fled to Goguryeo after Yang Xuangan's rebellion, to Sui.
 Perceiving the little success in Goguryeo and the increasing internal discontent in China, Emperor Yang accepted Yeongyang's offer of peace and withdrew Sui troops from Goguryeo's territory.
-However, the king of Goguryeo never showed up to swear allegiance, which infuriated Emperor Yang, who was dissuaded only with difficulty from launching another invasion against Goguryeo.
+However, the king of Goguryeo never showed up to swear allegiance, which infuriated Emperor Yang, who was dissuaded, only with difficulty, from launching another invasion against Goguryeo.

 Aftermath

-The losses that Sui suffered, in terms of lives and resources and consequently in the trust the people had in the Sui state, contributed to the fall of the Sui Dynasty.
+The losses that Sui suffered, in terms of lives and resources, and consequently in the trust the people had in the Sui state, contributed to the fall of the Sui dynasty.
 Peasants, farmers, soldiers, aristocrats, and landlords rose up against the emperor along with many of the dynasty's military officers.
 Yangdi moved the capital to the south in Yangzhou, but the revolts were too widespread.
 Yuwen Shu's son, Yuwen Huaji, became a powerful Sui general who led a successful coup against Yangdi and personally murdered him.
 That would complete the transition from Sui to Tang, as the Duke of Tang proclaimed himself emperor of a new dynasty.